-- Code 085 Earned an IEP diploma: The code for an Individualized Education Program (IEP) diploma cannot be selected unless the student has a program service record indicating that he or she is disabled.
+- Program (IEP) diploma cannot be selected unless the student has a program service record indicating that he or she is disabled.
 A disability record with a Program Service Exit Date no earlier than the last date of enrollment must be reported for each student who is awarded an IEP diploma.
 Students awarded an IEP diploma may continue to be enrolled in a public school until they earn a local diploma or reach the age of 21.
 If a student is awarded an IEP diploma in August or January and continues enrollment in the school district, the diploma should be recorded as being received in June.
 If the student discontinued enrollment upon receiving the IEP diploma in August or January, the diploma should be recorded as awarded in January.
 If a student received an IEP diploma in August or January and a local diploma in June, only the local diploma (with or without endorsements) should be recorded. - Code 629 Previously earned an IEP diploma or local certificate: This code is used for students who earned an IEP diploma or local certificate in a previous school year, subsequently continued their enrollment, and then left school without earning a local or Regents diploma.